Zain-ul-din/css-handbook/src/content/docs/fundamentals/syntax.md

 ### Comments

 Like other languages we can also write comments in CSS.
-Here Syntax to write comment in CSS:
+Here is the Syntax to write comment in CSS:

 ```css
 /* This is comment */